 Our VOTES Matter

-This year’s election is unique, and there is increased confusion over the election process.
+Every election is unique, and there is increased confusion over the election process.
 That is why we have established a central point for disabled and senior voters of Illinois, which is needed now more than ever.

 Disability Vote IL